Grand Theft Auto: San Andreas: Gameplay

 The game is played from a third-person view and its open world can be navigated using cars and other vehicles.

 Grand Theft Auto: San Andreas is an action-adventure game played from a third-person view.
 In the game, players control criminal Carl "CJ" Johnson and complete missions—linear scenarios with set objectives—to progress through the story.
 Outside of missions, players can freely roam the game's open world and complete optional side missions.
 A multiplayer mode allows two players to roam the world.
-The fictional state of San Andreas, which makes up the open world, comprises three metropolitan cities: Los Santos, San Fierro, and Las Venturas.
+The fictional state of San Andreas, which makes up the open world, comprises three metropolitan cities—Los Santos, San Fierro, and Las Venturas—with some rural areas in between.
 The cities are unlocked as the story progresses; airports allow teleportation between each city using fast travel.
 Scattered throughout the map, safehouses can be purchased to save the game and store vehicles.

 Players may run, swim, and use vehicles to navigate the world, and use melee attacks, firearms and explosives to fight enemies, including the ability to dual wield firearms and commit drive-by shootings.
 Weapons are purchased from local firearms dealers, retrieved from dead enemies, and found scattered through the world.
 In combat, auto-aim is used to lock on to targets.
 Should players take damage, their health meter can be fully regenerated through health pick-ups, and body armour can be used to absorb gunshots and explosive damage.
 Players respawn at hospitals when their health depletes.
 If players commit crimes, law enforcement may respond as indicated by a "wanted" meter in the head-up display.
 Stars displayed on the meter indicate the current wanted level; at the maximum six-star level, police helicopters and military are sent after players.
 Officers will search for players who leave the wanted vicinity.
 The meter enters a cool-down mode and eventually recedes when players are hidden from the officers' line of sight.
 The game features more than 180 vehicles, including cars, motorcycles, aircraft, boats, and remote-control vehicles, and most can be accessorised with modifications like hydraulics, nitrous oxide engines, and stereo systems.